-Lobuche Peak is a gorgeous summit lies at the Everest Region.
+Lobuche Peak (6145 m) is a gorgeous summit lies at the Everest Region.
 It is one of the well-known trekking peaks in Nepal which offers various routes for summiteers.
 Lobuche peak is reached by descending into a marked notch and climbing steep snow and ice slopes to the top.
 It is situated at an elevation of 6119 meters.

 The descent can be made down the South Ridge and then by scrambling down on the east side back to Lobuche village.
 The climb is graded alpine TD, with the section of Scottish 5.